AdobeDocs/adobe-io-events/src/pages/guides/using/idcs/idcs-events-data-stream-setup.md

 # Setting up InDesign Cloud Services User Events Stream with Adobe I/O Events

-These instructions describe how to set up and get started using Adobe I/O Events for IDCS user driven change events.
-You can use Adobe I/O for streaming IDCS user driven change events such as the modification of emails, campaigns, and landing pages.
+These instructions describe how to set up and get started using Adobe I/O Events for IDCS user driven job processing events.
+You can use Adobe I/O for streaming IDCS job processing events such as the downloading of assets, engine processing, uploading of assets etc.

 ## Introduction

-User Audit Data Stream provides all the user driven change events that are shown in the MLM Audit Trail as an event stream to which you can subscribe.
+IDCS events provides all the job processing events that are shown in the sync status calls of InDesign cloud services api's.
+In addition to that events are realtime and more elaborate then sync api.

-## Setup User Audit Data Stream in IDCS
+## Setup events browsing/listning in IDCS

-User Audit Data Stream is currently a Beta Product and thus cannot be enabled in Marketo without a Beta agreement.
-After a Beta agreement is in place, work with your TAM and Customer Engineering team to enable User Audit Data Stream for your subscription.
+InDesign cloud services is currently a Beta Product and thus cannot be enabled without a PreRelease agreement.
+After a PreRelease agreement is in place, you should be able to see InDesign cloud services events tile in developer console.

 <!-- OAuth Server-to-Server credential
 The OAuth Server-to-Server credential relies on the OAuth 2.0 client_credentials grant type to generate access tokens.
 To generate an access token, your application can make a single HTTP request with your client_id and client_secret and scopes.